bcgov/aps-infra-platform/documentation/how-to/intro-signed-jwt-pubkey.md

 export TURL=""
 ```

-## 3. Request a Client JWT Token
+## 3. Request a Client JWT token

-Requesting a Client JWT Token is a two-step process:
+Requesting a Client JWT token is a two-step process:

 a) Build a Client Assertion Token that is signed with the private key you generated earlier.